 Notes

-- Foil liners work best in this recipe to prevent sticking.
-It's best to peel paper liners off while the muffins are still warm.
-Otherwise, they tend to slightly stick to the muffins.
-Greased foil liners don't stick.
+- Foil or parchment liners work best in this recipe to prevent sticking.
+These muffins stick to standard paper liners.
+If using standard paper liners, remove them while the muffins are still warm to minimize sticking.

 - You can mix the batter the night before, pour it into the muffin pan, cover it with cling wrap, and refrigerate it.
 Then, bake the muffins in the morning.